remix-run/remix/examples/gdpr-cookie-consent/README.md

 # GDPR Cookie Consent

 Create a simple GDPR consent form.
-Till the user don't click on the `Accept` button, the will see a banner prompting them to accept cookies.
+Till the user doesn't click on the `Accept` button, she will see a banner prompting to accept cookies.

 ## Preview